BRITE-REU/programming-workshops/source/workshops/04_git_cv/04_version_control_with_git_workshop.rst

 Workshop 4.
-Reprodicible Research with Snakemake and Git
+Reproducible Research with Snakemake and Git
 --------------------------------------------------------

 Instructors: Dakota Hawkins and Emma Briars